saurav-95-dev/DOR-Bug-Tracer/README.md

 4) Separate sections for video and screenshots regarding new requirements and bugs on the operations clients and higher government officials.

 #### TECHNOLOGIES :
-HTML5 , CSS , Javascript , React , Firebase google Authentication
+HTML5 , CSS , Javascript , React , Firebase google Authentication , Firebase-Firestore

 #### CONCEPTS AND TECHNIQUES:
 useState , useEffect , LocalStorage , Javascript Mapping concept , Saving data via LocalStorage on page reload (Specific to Web , not on mobile phones)